ghrcdaac/fcx-playground-backend/README.md

   - There are utilities that help the visualization file generation.

 ## NOTE:
-  - Clear Notebook `outputs` before commiting any changes related to notebooks; for clean changes tracking.
+  - Clear Notebook `outputs` before commiting any changes to git; for clean changes tracking.